About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 How you use sweet potatoes largely depends on the method you used to cook them.
 So, for the sake of brevity, in this post, we are going to focus on baked sweet potatoes.
 Here alone there are many uses:

 - Make loaded sweet potatoes: The most obvious use is to cut open your baked sweet potato and stuff it with your favorite toppings.
 Cheddar cheese, salsa, sour cream, cooked black beans tossed with a bit of dry oregano, melty butter, whatever you want!
 Or if you have a sweet tooth first thing in the morning, sprinkle them with a bit of cinnamon sugar.

-- Thicken chilis and stews: I add mashed sweet potato to chilis and homemade dal to thicken them up.
+- Thicken chilis and stews: I add mashed sweet potato to chilis to thicken them up.
 They are also a flavorful addition to my Instant Pot chickpea masala.

 Anyways, the more sweet potato recipes I added to this site, the more I realized I needed to share a basic “how to bake a sweet potato” recipe.
 I’m not sure it really qualifies as a recipe actually – you only need one ingredient and that’s the sweet potato.
 You can also use a bit of olive oil and a touch of kosher salt, but only if you are eating the skin as well.
 These just add a bit of flavor to the skin.

 Tips for Success